canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    maas-lxc-host``.

 #.
 If you're using a remote SSH session, type ``screen``.
 The setup process
-   will interrupt network connectivity, so you'll have to reconnect mid-process.
+   may interrupt network connectivity, so you'll have to reconnect mid-process.
 Better, use a physical console or remote KVM, which will not be affected by this interruption.